cantierecreativo/redux-bees/README.md

 ## Why is it called `redux-bees`?

 We're italians.
 Italian translation of "bees" is "api".
-You see what we did there? :hamster:
+See what we did there? :hamster:

 ## License